-We found these large, plump, brown figs with succulent pink flesh, reliably ripening on the cold rainy coast of Brittany in France, where all other cultivars failed.
+We found these large, plump, brown figs with succulent pink flesh, reliably ripening on the cold and rainy coast of Brittany in France, where all other cultivars fail.
 They have proven to ripen each August in the Pacific Northwest.
 Also known as Angelica, this fig from the Anjou region is excellent eaten fresh, dried, or made into preserves.

-It is called Madeleine of "two seasons" because it produces not only the "breba" overwintering crop in August but also a fall crop in October which like most other varieties, does not usually ripen in cool summer areas.
-Like many other varieties, it appears to be hardy to about 10 F.
+It is called Madeleine of "two seasons" because it ripens not only the "breba" overwintering crop in August but also a fall crop in October which, like most other breba varieties, does not usually ripen in cool summer areas.